naserexe/nodejs-email-cronjob/README.md

 ## Description
-- This is a NodeJS Express application that can send email automatically on customers birthday.
+- This Node JS Express application can send emails automatically on a customer's birthday.

+- The cron job will run every night when hour at 00 and minute at 00 to check if any customers have a birthday today.
+If found it'll then send a simple birthday email to all the customers has found.

+## How to run

-## Requirements
+#### Requirements
   - NodeJs version: 20 or later
   - MongoDB
-## How to run

 1. `cd` into project directory
 2. Rename `example.env` to `.env`
 3. Update values inside `.env`
 4. Then run `npm install`
 5. Now run `npm start` to start the application or `npm run dev` as development mode

+#### Run using Docker - (For quick start)
+1. `cd` into project directory
+2. Rename `example.env` to `.env`
+3. (Optional) Update values inside `.env`
+4. Now run `docker compose up -d` it should bring backend server and mongoDB database up, running, and connected.

 ## Example API request and payload